CS639-Data-Management-for-Data-Science/f24/p5/README.md

 6. EWR (airport)
 7. Others

-To get credit for this question, you need to report the portion of the data records within those areas, include the data in a file named `Q2_answer.txt` **(Note: you do not need to be extremely accurate about the numbers, as long as it is in a valid range, it will be ok)**.
+To get credit for this question, you need to report the portion of the data records within those areas, include the data in a file named `Q2_answer.txt` **(Note: The classes you have should be correct, but do not need to be extremely accurate about the numbers, as long as it is in a valid range, it will be ok)**.
 The data format should be like follows:

 ```text
 Manhattan: 0.xxxx